Homeobox: Hox genes

 Hox genes are the most commonly known subset of homeobox genes.
 They are essential metazoan genes that determine the identity of embryonic regions along the anterior-posterior axis.
 The first vertebrate Hox gene was isolated in Xenopus by Edward De Robertis and colleagues in 1984.
 The main interest in this set of genes stems from their unique behavior and arrangement in the genome.
 Hox genes are typically found in an organized cluster.
-The linear order of Hox genes within a cluster is directly correlated to the order they are expressed in both time and space during development.
+The linear order of Hox genes within a cluster is directly correlated to the order in which they are expressed in both time and space during development.
 This phenomenon is called colinearity.

 Mutations in these homeotic genes cause displacement of body segments during embryonic development.
 This is called ectopia.
 For example, when one gene is lost the segment develops into a more anterior one, while a mutation that leads to a gain of function causes a segment to develop into a more posterior one.
 Famous examples are Antennapedia and bithorax in Drosophila, which can cause the development of legs instead of antennae and the development of a duplicated thorax, respectively.

 In vertebrates, the four paralog clusters are partially redundant in function, but have also acquired several derived functions.
 For example, HoxA and HoxD specify segment identity along the limb axis.
 Specific members of the Hox family have been implicated in vascular remodeling, angiogenesis, and disease by orchestrating changes in matrix degradation, integrins, and components of the ECM.
 HoxA5 is implicated in atherosclerosis.
 HoxD3 and HoxB3 are proinvasive, angiogenic genes that upregulate b3 and a5 integrins and Efna1 in ECs, respectively.
 HoxA3 induces endothelial cell (EC) migration by upregulating MMP14 and uPAR.
 Conversely, HoxD10 and HoxA5 have the opposite effect of suppressing EC migration and angiogenesis, and stabilizing adherens junctions by upregulating TIMP1/downregulating uPAR and MMP14, and by upregulating Tsp2/downregulating VEGFR2, Efna1, Hif1alpha and COX-2, respectively.
 HoxA5 also upregulates the tumor suppressor p53 and Akt1 by downregulation of PTEN.
 Suppression of HoxA5 has been shown to attenuate hemangioma growth.
 HoxA5 has far-reaching effects on gene expression, causing ~300 genes to become upregulated upon its induction in breast cancer cell lines.
 HoxA5 protein transduction domain overexpression prevents inflammation shown by inhibition of TNFalpha-inducible monocyte binding to HUVECs.